-- Small scale entrepreneurs keep on looking for cheap and reliable technologies where they can put ample content and get their functionalities in line.
-They will probably need a payment gateway too so this would solve there purpose.
+- Small-scale entrepreneurs keep on looking for cheap and reliable technologies where they can put ample content and get their functionalities in line.
+They will probably need a payment gateway, too, so this would solve their purpose.

 - Many php related startups are incorporating wordpress for development tasks.

-- Content writes can place their blogs via the help of this.
+- Content writers can place their blogs via the help of this.